Glossary

 Heartbeat — A periodic position update sent even when a device hasn't moved.
 Ensures you always have recent position data.

 Hotspot — A simple relay that detects Bluetooth device signals and forwards them to the Blecon cloud.
 Hotspots don't pair with devices or decrypt data — security is device-to-cloud.
-Can be fixed hardware or a mobile phone/tablet running the Blecon Agent.
+Can be a fixed hardware hub or a phone/tablet/laptop running the Blecon Agent.
+Both hubs and the Agent act as hotspots, but they are separate products.
 See Hotspots.

 N